fight233/DThouse_cxd/documentation/webdocs/markdowndocs/Connector.md

 * `TAOS_RES *taos_consume(TAOS_SUB *tsub)`

-  The API used to get the new data from a TDengine server.
+  The API used to get the new data from a DThouse server.
 It should be put in an loop.
 The parameter `tsub` is the handle returned by `taos_subscribe`.
 This API should only be called in synchronization mode.
 If the duration between two call to `taos_consume` is less than pulling interval, the second call blocks until the duration exceed the interval.
 The API returns the new rows if new data arrives, or empty rowset otherwise, and if there's an error, it returns `NULL`.

 * `void taos_unsubscribe(TAOS_SUB *tsub, int keepProgress)`